Supporting Women’s Wellness and Halacha

 Fairlawn, NJ

-The research arm of Nishmat’s Yoatzot Halacha builds upon the activity of Yoatzot Halacha in the field and the rulings of Nishmat’s Rabbanim.
-The Institute publishes in-depth halachic discussions based on sources, including current medical information and sensitivity to women’s concerns, in accordance with the general work of the Yoatzot Halacha.
+The research arm of Nishmat’s Yoatzot Halacha builds upon the learned experience of Yoatzot in the field and the rulings of Nishmat’s Rabbanim.
+The Institute publishes source-based halachic discussions, with both updated medical information and sensitivity to women’s concerns, in accordance with the standards of the Yoatzot Halacha.

 We’re still in the process of bringing over our full archive of Q&As.
 Stay with us as we continue to update all our content and features.